allegheny-college-sandbox/cmpsc-100-fall-2019-practical-11/README.md

 Thanks to the books that G. Wiz bought from his game show winnings, he's developed quite a taste for puzzle-making.
 Given that he showed his mathematical puzzle prowess on national television (though the means by which he won may have been somewhat dubious), the local newspaper reached out to G. Wiz to become a weekly puzzle master.
 Of course, he turns to you for help.

 Each week, readers have to find the smallest and largest number in a 10 x 10 grid, reporting each number's location in the grid (by row and column) via mail.
-A random winner will be selected from the correct answers received, but the newspaper has folks working on computational methods to do the selection, so all we care about is making sure G. Wiz can generate as many puzzles as he needs in order to fill his weekly quota.
+A random winner will be selected from the correct answers received, but the newspaper has folks working on computational methods to do the winner selection, so all we care about is making sure G. Wiz can generate as many puzzles as he needs in order to fill his weekly quota and has the answer keys to match.

 ## Required deliverables